A simple and inexpensive way to improve your health.

-Meditation is one simple and inexpensive way to greatly improve your life, both physically and mentally.
-Meditation can help you become a more grounded, healthier individual.
-The many benefits of meditation include improved work performance, an easier time resolving internal conflicts, and a boosted immune system.
-But these are just some of the benefits, and meditation can help you nearly any aspect of your life.
+Meditation is a simple and inexpensive way to improve your life, both physically and mentally.
+It can help you become a more grounded, healthier individual.
+The benefits of meditation include improved work performance, resolving internal conflicts more easily, and a boosted immune system.
+These are just some of the benefits, though; meditation can help you in practically every aspect of your life.

-If you want to learn more about the benefits of meditation, including what kinds of meditation practices might benefit you in particular, read this brief guide on how meditation improves your physical and mental health.
+If you want to learn more about the benefits of meditation, including what kind of meditation practice might benefit you in particular, read this brief guide on how to improve your physical and mental health with meditation.

 Some meditation practices can help you improve your focus.
 These types of meditation are called concentration meditation.
 Concentration meditation asks you to focus all your mental energy on a single point.
-You should begin with short sessions, lasting somewhere between 5 and 10 minutes, then slowly work your way to longer sessions.
+You should begin with short sessions, lasting somewhere between five and ten minutes.
+Then, slowly work your way to longer sessions.
 At first, it can be difficult to stop your own thoughts from distracting you.
-However, with a little practice, you’ll learn how to notice a thought and then let it go.
+However, with a little practice, you’ll learn how to notice a thought and let it go.

-Increased self-awareness makes you more conscious of your role in both your own life and other people’s.
+Increased self-awareness makes you more conscious of your role in your own life as well as the lives of other people.
 It opens a window through which you can see yourself more objectively.
-This can benefit relationships, work performance, and your relation to yourself.
+This can benefit relationships, work performance, and even how you relate to yourself.

 A study published in Health Psychology linked mindfulness meditation to lower levels of cortisol, known as the stress hormone.
-The study consisted of 57 participants that spent three months at a meditation retreat.
-Cortisol was checked before and after the retreat, and researchers found that cortisol levels had decreased when the participants left the retreat.
+The study consisted of 57 participants, who spent three months at a meditation retreat.
+Cortisol was checked before and after the retreat.
+Researchers found that cortisol levels had decreased when the participants left the retreat.

-Additionally, a separate study conducted by Massachusetts General Hospital looked at how meditation affects the amygdala, which is the brain region responsible for stress.
+Additionally, a separate study conducted by Massachusetts General Hospital looked at how meditation affects the amygdala, the region of the brain responsible for stress.
 They found that matter in this region was less dense after meditation.
 These results are promising for anyone who frequently deals with stress.

 Stress can affect your quality of sleep, food choices, cardiac health, and even acne breakouts.
 Anything that lowers stress is a good idea in our books!

-4. It lowers risk of depression among teenagers and pregnant women.
+4. It lowers the risk of depression among teenagers and pregnant women

-Teenagers and pregnant women are two groups at high risk of depression.
-However, meditation can help!
-We would recommend practicing mindfulness meditation or meditation yoga, both of which can lower the risk of depression.
+Teenagers and pregnant women are two groups of people who are at high risk of depression.
+Luckily, meditation can help!
+We recommend practicing mindfulness meditation or meditation yoga, both of which can lower the risk of depression.

 Your body is smarter than you think.
 It can pick up on many signals, including internal stimuli such as good and bad thoughts.
 Positive thoughts and actions can boost your immune system.
-It’s stronger after a workout or when you have a healthy mindset.
+This reaction is stronger after a workout or when you have a healthy mindset.
 Recent research has found that meditation also cedes the necessary space for your immune system to thrive.

-An eight-week study performed at UCLA compared CD-4 cell counts (white blood cells that play a role in the immune system) in HIV-positive men, with one group of men practicing mindfulness meditation daily and another not practicing.
-The practicing group saw a improvement in the maintenance of CD-4 cells.
+An eight-week study performed at UCLA compared CD-4 cell counts (white blood cells that play a role in the immune system) in HIV-positive men.
+One group of men practiced mindfulness meditation daily while the other group did not.
+The practicing group saw an improvement in the maintenance of their white blood cells.

 Additional studies have linked meditation to boosted antibodies and increased brain activity in the areas of the brain that command the immune system.
 So don’t forget to meditate during cold and flu season!

 Do you have any helpful meditation tips to share?
-What are your favorite meditation benefits?
+What are your favorite benefits of meditation?
 We’d love to hear from you, so let us know in the comments below.